Spatially focused magnetic hyperthermia: comparison of MRSh and sLLG equations: Acknowledgement

 \section{Acknowledgement}

 The support for the CNR/MTA Italy-Hungary 2023-2025 Joint Project "Effects of strong correlations in interacting many-body systems and quantum circuits" is gratefully acknowledged.
-This work was supported by the University Research Scholarship Programme (EK\"OP-25-2-DE-375) of the Ministry of Culture and Innovation and of the National Research, Development and Innovation Fund.
+Supported by the EK\"OP-25-2 University Research Scholarship Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund.
 Project no. TKP2021-NKTA-34 has been implemented with the support provided from the National Research, Development and Innovation Fund of Hungary, financed under the TKP2021-NKTA funding scheme.
 Supported by the University of Debrecen Program for Scientific Publication.